 Upon arrival at the lodge I was greeted by the manager in the reception area.
 She explained the itinerary for my stay and described the lodge facilities and times for meals.
 A porter assisted with my luggage.

 I was assigned Room 6, a standard double room that was located next to the lounge/dining facility.

 The room had a comfortable double bed, dresser, ceiling fan, air conditioning, and a private bath.

 The stone floor and shower in the bath was a nice touch.
 Mosquito netting was completely unnecessary during my stay but should be useful during the summer.
-The lodge had adaptors for the electrical outlets if needed.
+The lodge had adapters for electrical outlets if needed.
 Daily maid service was included.

 The lodge consists of several duplex units arranged around the center of the property.
 Service was very personalized as there were never more than eight guest during my stay.

 The lodge has a swimming pool.
-It was too cold to use at this time of year.
+It was too cold to use in June.